-- 1. Understand various software models dealing with software quality - 2.
-Explain the details of quality tasks - 3.
-Understand the quality control and reliability aspects of software management - 4.
-Understand quality management system and standards
+Thi This Course will enable students to: 1 1.
+Understand various software models dealing with software quality 2 2.
+Explain the details of quality tasks 3 Understand the quality control and reliability aspects of software management 4 Understand quality management system and standards